ikyle53/rn/README.md

 Propbably some of the biggest take-aways from the growth mind-set is how I approach my probelms.
 Not all problems are the same and have one solid soltuion.
 Therefore, I need to plan more and slow down.
 I know for a fact that I code with the big problem in mind rather than splitting that big problem into multiple parts.
 It's a new habit for me that I need to make into a lifestyle and also encourage other to do as well (tactfully).

 I wholly believe in the saying from Thomas Edison that "I have not failed.
 I have found 10,000 ways that don't work."
 STORY OF MY LIFE.
 The same is true for software development.
 I feel that I've made more mistakes than successes, but in doing so I've found so many ways that don't work and I can definitely use this wisdom to pass on to the next newbie.

+## Engineering reading

+Act like I make $1,000 an hour:
+I think this mindset is imperative in acheiveing success, especially in saying no to anything that could be blocking focus.
+I know that this is a big one for me and I've already started saying no to a plethora of little things.
+I've managed to focus more in a few hours than I have in a while.
+I know this mindset will also help me in serving others as well as my servitude to Christ.

+Thinking like a programmer:
+I am absolutely the sterotypical "Try solution, fail.
+Try another solution till it works." kind of guy.
+This article was a good one because I think I finally get why it's been repeated since day one.

+Understand - Know what the problem is fully and describe each step.
+If I can't understand even one part of it I need to go back.
+Plan - Plan each step out and what solution I can bring to the table in order to solve the problem.
+Having a plan in place before I work makes everything feel seamless and I stress WAY less.
+Divide - Coding is convoluted as it is.
+Breaking it into smaller parts makes the work feel so much easier becuase I can focus on a tiny fraction at a time rather than thinking so big (thinking big can overwhelm me).

+> What’s the one thing I bring to this career (and a potential employer) that nobody else can?

+I bring a sense of joy with my work.
+It’s hard for me to be negative and I never contribute to bad atmospheres.
+I make my own.

+> What are 3 things I’ll start doing to “un-stick” myself whenever I get stuck on tough piece of code, logic, or feature?

+1. Re-read the problem
+2. Make sub-problems instead of trying to solve it as a whole
+3. Re-visit the basics and see if something clicks